 I also understand that this particular theology may seem to be flawed and full of holes, and I can only say with a shrug: maybe.
 This pandemic has exposed the holes in so many things: our relationships, our systems, our supplies, ourselves.
 So it shouldn’t be surprising that it’s exposed some holes in my belief system, too.

 For example, even though there has clearly never been more time and more need for the kind of rote, devotional prayer that I know well, and which is such an enormous consolation to so many, I am failing at it.
 The only prayers on my lips these days are brief and on the fly: “Oh dear God” when I am despairing and “Jesus, Mary and Joseph” when I am appalled.
 As I wake in the morning, and remember what we are dealing with, there’s often a “God help me” as my feet hit the floor, and as the afternoon and days grow long, the tone can grow challenging: “How much more??”
-To be clear, these are not the salutations or the openers to my prayers–they are the whole thing, all I can muster.
+To be clear, these are not the salutations or the openers to my prayers–they are the entire thing, all I can muster.
 It seems like even I, the justifying-cocktails-on-the-beach girl, should be able to do a better job for Holy Week, considering I have so few distractions this year, considering we are in a quarantine.

 Two nights ago in my kitchen, a flexible pipe under the sink broke off from the cold water feed.
 The broken line sprayed gallons of water in all directions, drenching the cabinets and kitchen rug, leaving inches of water on the brick floor.
 It was a mess.
 It is unclear how long it will be until it is fixed.